 (Auckland, New Zealand)

-I have been in the film and television industry for over 25 years, having produced several short films and feature films.
-I have strong experience in post- production and understand the demands of the workflow.
-My early work includes LINK (2005) featuring Ben Mitchell (Shortland Street) and Shireen Shah (Jinnah) and FOUL PLAY (2006) which was a collaborative effort with Writer/Director, James Napier Robertson.
-I collaborated again with Napier Robertson, as well as Actor/Producer Tom Hern, on the New Zealand feature film, I'M NOT HARRY JENSON.
-My role was co-producer, co-editor and Post-Production producer.
-The film was nominated for 'Best Supporting Actor' and 'Best Film Under One Million' at the Qantas New Zealand Film and Television Awards in 2009.
+post- production.
+His early work includes LINK (2005), featuring Ben Mitchell (Shortland Street) and Shireen Shah (Jinnah), directed by Paul Roukan.
+Sampson collaborates with Writer/Director James Napier Robertson and Tom Hern on the New Zealand feature film, I'M NOT HARRY JENSON.
+His role was producer, co-editor and Post-Production producer.
+The film was nominated for Best Supporting Actor and Best Film Under One Million at the Qantas New Zealand Film and Television Awards in 2009.